tctimmeh/synty-in-godot/README.md

 After you've done this for each character, you can safely delete the FBX file and the uuid textures.

+### Afterward

+- Consider compressing your new Godot-ready pack directory into a zip or similar.
+Then, to bring these assets into a new project you only need to unpack the zip, instead of going through the whole import procedure again.

 # Per-Pack Setup

 Perform these manual steps for your pack *before* executing the full instructions.